(AFRICAN EMPIRES, SLAVERY and EUROPEANS – continued)

 The slave taking, for export or domestic use, was enough to create a widespread sense of insecurity in Africa.
 Communities along the Atlantic coast were on constant watch against intruding slave traders sneaking into their village and fleeing with their children and young adults.

 By now the Portuguese were losing more to Dutch, French and English traders, who could provide better goods to the Africans for less.
 And, unlike the Portuguese, they were also willing to sell the Africans guns.
 The Africans preferred trading with them over the Portuguese.
 Portuguese attempts to enforce trading monopolies were largely ineffective.

-The British by now were most aggressive men of commerce.
+The British by now were commercially aggressive.
 They were putting their capital to work in the slave trade, which they had begun to dominate – the buying and selling of slaves being a part of a free enterprise market economy.

 Copyright © 2001-2015 by Frank E. Smitha.
 All rights reserved.